 Colouring and Minerals: The vibrant colours seen in the sandstone of Coyote Buttes are a result of mineral deposits within the rock layers.
 Iron oxides (such as hematite and goethite) create red and orange hues, while other minerals contribute to the range of colours, including purples, pinks, and yellows.

 In summary, the geological landscape of Coyote Buttes is the product of a fascinating interplay of geological processes over an immensely long period.
-The unique patterns, colours, and formations in the sandstone are the result of sediment deposition, lithification, erosion, differential erosion, geological uplift, and mineral content.
+The unique patterns, colours, and formations in the sandstone result from sediment deposition, lithification, erosion, differential erosion, geological uplift, and mineral content.
 This combination of factors has created one of the most visually stunning and geologically significant landscapes in the world.